What Will My Baby Look Like? 7 Factors That Influence Appearance - Baby Chick

 3. Healthy Lifestyle Habits

 Moms who make poor exercise and food choices while pregnant may affect whether their child will be born at a healthy weight.
 Studies show that obese moms are more likely to give birth to babies who later also become obese.4 From the moment you realize you’re pregnant (and even before!), make sure you are making healthy, nutritious food choices.
-And don’t skip that exercise!
+Regular physical activity, when approved by your healthcare provider, can also support a healthy pregnancy.

 Related: Pregnancy Diet: What To Eat for a Healthy Pregnancy